North Island – New Zealand:

 Aotea Lodge – Great place to stay, the rooms are really nice.
 It is wheelchair accessible too.
 Awesome service.
 Located in Porirua so not central but it is only a 20-30minute drive.

-Scopa Caffe Cucina – Nice restaurant, has great service and food.
+Scopa Caffe Cucina – Nice restaurant, great service and food.

-Fidel’s – Good restaurant to go to, they have really good fried chicken. 🙂
+Fidel’s – Good restaurant, they have really good fried chicken!

 Wagamama – Located near the waterfront of Wellington.
 Asian inspired restaurant.
 Great service and good food.